SpaceMonkey-MH/GogolJump/RandomIdeas.md

 - Make the character into a circle so that it is easier to control (on bounces). // Maybe.

-- For the bouncing on walls and roof, check collisions of Player and then check if it is wall left, right or roof and give the player a push in the corresponding direction.
+- For the bouncing on walls and roof, check collisions of Player and then check if it is wall left, right or roof and give the player a push in the corresponding direction. // Done.